datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 If you leave out the index where the slice should end, you include all elements up to and including the last element in the list, like here.

 Now it's time to head over to the exercises, where you will continue to work on the list you've already created yourself.
 You'll use different subsetting methods to get exactly the piece of information you need!
+Time to jump back into learning by doing.

 --- video_exercise_key:fbdaaec22a

 ## Manipulating lists

-After creation and subsetting, the final piece of the Python lists puzzle is manipulation: these are ways to change elements in your list, or to add elements to and remove elements from your list.
+Whoa, you're doing super well.
+So now, after creation and subsetting, the final piece of the Python lists puzzle is manipulation: these are ways to change elements in your list, or to add elements to and remove elements from your list.

 Changing list elements is pretty straightforward.
 You use the same square brackets that we've used to subset lists, and then assign new elements to it using the equals sign.
 Suppose that after another look at `fam`, you realize that your dad's height is not up to date anymore, as he's shrinking with age.
 Instead of 1.89 meters, it should be 1.86 meters.
 To change this list element, which is at index 7, you can use this line of code.